-- (a) the Consolidated Financial Statements and Notes, as set out on pages 22 to 46, and the Remuneration Report in the Directors' Report, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2023 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1(a); - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (a) the Consolidated Financial Statements and Notes, as set out on pages 19 to 44, and the Remuneration Report in the Directors' Report, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2024 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1(a); - (c) the consolidated entity disclosure statement required by section 295(3A) of the Corporations Act is true and correct; and - (d) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-The directors have been given the declarations required by section 295A of the Corporations Act 2001 from the Chief Executive Officer (equivalent) and Chief Financial Officer (equivalent) for the financial year ended 30 June 2023.
+The directors have been given the declarations required by section 295A of the Corporations Act 2001 from the Chief Executive Officer (equivalent) and Chief Financial Officer (equivalent) for the financial year ended 30 June 2024.